 However, some roles will require a minimum number of qualifications.
 This could be due to an industry standard or just company policy.
 Regardless most employers expect a basic level of literacy and numeracy, and GCSEs are a good way of measuring that.

 If you’re just entering the job market and GCSEs are the only qualifications you have, there won’t be much else on your CV.
 In this instance, GCSEs will be very important as they help employers quickly compare you against the competition.

-In many jobs, you’ll need a grade C/4 or above in English and maths, as they are core subjects.
+In many jobs, you’ll need a grade C/4 or above in English and GCSE Maths, as they are core subjects.
 Some apprenticeships also expect certain grades at GCSE.
-The advanced ones looking for five GCSEs at grades A*-C, including English and maths.
+The advanced ones looking for five GCSEs at grades A*-C (4-9), including English and Maths.

 The more GCSEs you have at a higher grade, the more freedom you will have to explore different roles.
 Plus, you’ll have the potential to earn a higher wage.

 If you want to go into further or higher education, then the course you wish to study will determine your need for GCSEs.